Personal Loan Basics

 How do I calculate my DTI?

 Add up all your monthly debt payments: credit cards, student loans, auto loans, any existing loans.
 Divide that total by your gross monthly income (before taxes).
-If your monthly debt is $1,000 and you earn $4,000 before taxes, your DTI is 25%, which most providers consider healthy.
+If your monthly debt is $1,000 and you earn $4,000 before taxes, your DTI is 25% - a range most lenders consider healthy.
 Anything above 43% starts to raise flags.

 Applying for a Loan